Paul Gehring, MD

 Abdominal Cerclage

-Dr. Gehring completed his residency in 1993 at one of the largest programs in the country, Baylor College of Medicine in Houston Texas.
-Following residency he did a yearlong fellowship at the Woman’s Hospital of Texas in pelvic surgery to advance his skills in complicated gynecologic surgery.
-This training included microsurgical, advanced laparoscopic, pelvic organ prolapse and incontinence, severe endometriosis, severe pelvic adhesions, infertility, among others.
-With this additional training he has been advancing gynecologic surgery in Oklahoma for over 20 years.
-Dr. Gehring is one of the only Drs. in this part of the country doing robotic abdominal cerclage.
+Dr. Gehring completed his residency in 1993 at one of the most extensive programs in the country, Baylor College of Medicine in Houston, Texas.
+Following residency, he did a yearlong fellowship in pelvic surgery at the Women’s Hospital of Texas to advance his skills in complicated gynecologic surgery.
+This training included microsurgical, advanced laparoscopic, pelvic organ prolapse and incontinence, severe endometriosis, severe pelvic adhesions, infertility, and others.
+With this additional training, he has performed advanced gynecologic surgery in Oklahoma for over 20 years.
+Dr. Gehring is one of the only doctors in this part of the country who is doing robotic abdominal cerclage.

-Pregnancy loss at any stage of pregnancy is one of the most difficult experiences women face.
-The further into pregnancy this occurs the more devastating it becomes.
-Incompetent cervix leads to pregnancy loss typically in the 18-28 week range.
-This is typically treated during pregnancy with a procedure in which the cervix (the opening to the uterus) is vaginally sewn shut.
-In some women this also fails and they experience this devastating loss again.
+Pregnancy loss at any stage of pregnancy is one of the most challenging experiences women face.
+The further into pregnancy this occurs, the more devastating it becomes.
+Incompetent cervix leads to pregnancy loss, typically in the 18-28 week range.
+This is generally treated during pregnancy with a procedure in which the cervix (the opening to the uterus) is vaginally sewn shut.
+In some women, this also fails, and they experience this devastating loss again.
 Some have this happen multiple times in their attempt to have a family.
 These most difficult cases are the ones Dr. Gehring treats with robotic abdominal cerclage.
-Abdominal cerclage is very successful in treating incompetent cervix.
-These procedures are typically performed as an open surgery with a 2 night hospital stay and 4-6 weeks of recovery.
-With the robotic approach it is done as an outpatient with recovery over a weekend.
+Abdominal cerclage is very successful in treating an incompetent cervix.
+These procedures are typically performed as an open surgery with a 2-night hospital stay and 4-6 weeks of recovery.
+The robotic approach is used as an outpatient with recovery over a weekend.
 Robotic abdominal cerclage is usually performed when the patient has not yet achieved another pregnancy and can be used for multiple pregnancies.
 Patients following abdominal cerclage are delivered by cesarean section.

-At your appointment Dr. Gehring will do a complete history physical exam to determine your candidacy for this procedure.
+Dr. Gehring will complete a history and physical exam at your appointment to determine your candidacy for this procedure.
 Records of previous pregnancies are welcome and helpful in determining your most appropriate treatment course.
-Out of town patients can request a nurse consult and forward their records to determine their candidacy for Robotic Abdominal Cerclage.
+Out-of-town patients can request a nurse consult and forward their records to determine their candidacy for robotic abdominal cerclage.

 Tubal Ligation Reversal

-Dr. Gehring completed his residency in 1993 at one of the largest programs in the country, Baylor College of Medicine in Houston Texas.
-Following residency he did a yearlong fellowship at the Woman’s Hospital of Texas in pelvic surgery to advance his skills in complicated gynecologic surgery.
-This training included microsurgical, advanced laparoscopic, pelvic organ prolapse and incontinence, severe endometriosis, severe pelvic adhesions, infertility surgery, among others.
-With this additional training he has been advancing gynecologic surgery in Oklahoma for over 20 years.
-He has been doing tubal ligation reversal since his arrival in Tulsa.
+Dr. Gehring completed his residency in 1993 at one of the most extensive programs in the country, Baylor College of Medicine in Houston, Texas.
+Following residency, he did a yearlong fellowship in pelvic surgery at the Women’s Hospital of Texas to advance his skills in complicated gynecologic surgery.
+This training included microsurgical, advanced laparoscopic, pelvic organ prolapse and incontinence, severe endometriosis, severe pelvic adhesions, and infertility surgery, among others.
+With this additional training, he has performed advanced gynecologic surgery in Oklahoma for over 20 years.
+He has been doing tubal ligation reversal since he arrived in Tulsa.
 These procedures were initially done as an open microsurgical procedure.
 He then advanced to laparoscopic repairs and now does them robotically.
-The advantage of the robotic approach is this is an outpatient procedure with recovery very similar to the tubal ligation.
-Typically over a weekend if desired.
-Since this procedure is not a covered insurance benefit Dr. Gehring has partnered with Oklahoma Surgical Hospital where he is able to bring this advanced procedure to patients at prices comparable to the older open procedures.
-Approximate total cost for this procedure is $7,250.00.
+The advantage of the robotic approach is that it is an outpatient procedure with recovery very similar to that of the tubal ligation.
+Typically over a weekend, if desired.
+Since this procedure is not a covered insurance benefit, Dr. Gehring has partnered with Oklahoma Surgical Hospital, where he is able to bring this advanced procedure to patients at prices comparable to the older open procedures.
+The approximate total cost for this procedure is $8750.00.

-All types of tubal ligations can be reversed including tubal coagulation (bipolar or monopolar), ligation and resection (Parkland, Irving, Pomeroy, or Uchida), rings (Falope or Yoon), and clips (Filshie or Hulka).
-Success rates of reversal vary for the type of tubal ligation performed as well as the post reversal tubal length.
+All types of tubal ligations can be reversed, including tubal coagulation (bipolar or monopolar), ligation and resection (Parkland, Irving, Pomeroy, or Uchida), rings (Falope or Yoon), and clips (Filshie or Hulka).
+Success rates of reversal vary for the type of tubal ligation performed and the post-reversal tubal length.
 Overall success rates range from 60-80%.

 Dr. Gehring’s goal in your care is not just to reverse your tubal ligation but for you to deliver a healthy baby.
-At your office appointment Dr. Gehring will review your complete history and review any medical records (a copy of your tubal ligation operative report can help establish the type of tubal ligation you had and predict success rates of reversal).
-Preoperative semen analyses and when indicated establishing the woman’s ovarian reserve are recommended.
-Out of town patients can request a nurse consult and forward their records to determine their candidacy for tubal ligation reversal.
+At your office appointment, Dr. Gehring will review your complete history and review any medical records (a copy of your tubal ligation operative report can help establish the type of tubal ligation you had and predict the success rates of reversal).
+Preoperative semen analyses and, when indicated, establishing the woman’s ovarian reserve are recommended.
+Out-of-town patients can request a nurse consult and forward their records to determine their candidacy for tubal ligation reversal.